 Physical Education

 We also have opportunities for children to develop, explore and share their creativity through all aspects of physical education for example; through designing their own dance and gymnastic sequences.
-Skills in working collaboratively are achieved in improvisation within group tasks and through team sports both within the lesson and within our school representative teams in the wider community.
+Skills whilst working collaboratively are achieved through improvisation within group tasks and through team sports both within the lesson and within our school representative teams in the wider community.
+We have a swimming program in place within SWF to ensure as many children as possible achieve their 25m across the year groups.
+We also provide cycling proficiency as part our whole school offer which is delivered by our qualified PE team.

 Our staff within SWF effectively differentiate to enable all children to excel no matter what their sporting capabilities are.
 It allows them to discover their own gifts and talents across the Physical Education curriculum.